Conchylicultor/DeepQA/README.md

  * nltk (natural language toolkit for tokenized the sentences)
  * tqdm (for the nice progression bars)

-With you might also need to download additional data to make nltk works.
+With you might also need to download additional data to make nltk work.

 ```
 python3 -m nltk.downloader punkt